 1. Craft your message

-Popups in MyCSUMB are the most disruptive user interface element we have, and to be courteous to users who we just stopped from doing something like checking their email, the mesage should meet the following guidelines:
+Popups in MyCSUMB are the most disruptive user interface element we have, and to be courteous to users who we just stopped from doing something like checking their email, the mesage should meet the following guidelines.
+If you have questions about word choice or writing style, check out the very helpful CSUMB style guide.

 The message must contain need-to-know information.